naacl-org/naacl-hlt-2015/schedule.md

 * Table of contents
 {:toc}

 > This schedule is interactive, you can click on a session to view the talks in that session, and you can click on a talk to see its abstract.
-(Unfortunately we don't have the abstracts for the TACL papers or the invited talks).

 {% assign ncols = 3 %}
 {% assign colwidth = 90 | divided_by:ncols %}